graeme-lockley/graeme-lockley.github.io/content/posts/20260427-loss-of-trust-transition-of-order/index.md

 This is one of the clearest ways the trust problem becomes political.
 The [United Nations' Information Integrity initiative](https://www.un.org/en/information-integrity) argues that the modern information ecosystem is threatened by the unprecedented volume, velocity, and virality of misinformation, disinformation, and hate speech, and that new leaps in AI capability intensify those risks.
 That framing is useful because it shifts the focus away from individual bad actors toward systemic incentive design.

 An environment optimised for engagement is not neutral with respect to truth.
 It tends to reward content that is emotive, polarising, identity-confirming, or algorithmically sticky.
 Under those conditions, public discourse becomes harder to stabilise.
+Most of us encounter this not as abstraction but as lived texture: the recommendation that leads somewhere unsettling, the search result optimised away from accuracy, the feed that seems to know us better than we know ourselves — and uses that knowledge to keep us engaged, not informed.
 The issue is not simply that falsehood exists.
 Falsehood has always existed.
 The issue is that the infrastructure through which public reality is assembled is now itself organised around commercial optimisation.
 That concentration of epistemic power is now being turbocharged by artificial intelligence.

 ## Talent Migration and the Industrial Technological Complex